October 10, 2018

 Disaster Recovery for AWS

 Amazon Web Services (AWS) are among the most popular cloud services available – to the extent that they have set the corporate standard for clouds.
-Disaster recovery in AWS has similarities and differences in comparison to the disaster recovery of virtual machines running on physical servers.
+AWS disaster recovery has similarities and differences in comparison to the disaster recovery of virtual machines running on physical servers.
 Today’s blog post explains the features of disaster recovery in AWS, the role of a disaster recovery plan, and how to protect your virtual environment in Amazon cloud.

 What Factors Can Cause Failure in AWS?